ntk148v/lets-go/README.md

 $ go test -cover -coverprofile=c.out
 $ go tool cover -html=c.out -o coverage.html
 ```

+* Code benchmark: The purpose of benchmarking is to measure a code's performance.
+The go test command-line tool comes with support for the automated generation and measurement of benchmark metrics.
+Similar to unit tests, the test tool uses benchmark functions to specify what portion of the code to measure.

+  * Running the benchmark

+    ```bash
+    $> go test -bench=.
+     PASS
+     BenchmarkVectorAdd-2 2000000 761 ns/op
+     BenchmarkVectorSub-2 2000000 788 ns/op
+     BenchmarkVectorScale-2 5000000 269 ns/op
+     BenchmarkVectorMag-2 5000000 243 ns/op
+     BenchmarkVectorUnit-2 3000000 507 ns/op
+     BenchmarkVectorDotProd-2 3000000 549 ns/op
+     BenchmarkVectorAngle-2 2000000 659 ns/op
+     ok github.com/vladimirvivien/learning-go/ch12/vector 14.123s
+    ```

+  * Skipping test functions

+    ```bash
+    > go test -bench=. -run=NONE -v
+     PASS
+     BenchmarkVectorAdd-2 2000000 791 ns/op
+     BenchmarkVectorSub-2 2000000 777 ns/op
+    Code Testing
+    [ 314 ]
+     ...
+     BenchmarkVectorAngle-2 2000000 653 ns/op
+     ok github.com/vladimirvivien/learning-go/ch12/vector 14.069s
+    ```

+  * Comparative benchmarks: to compare the performance of different algorithms that implement similar functionalities.
+Exercising the algorithms using performance benchmarks will indicate which of the implementations may be more compute and memory efficient.

 * Isolating dependencies: The Key factor that defines a unit test is isolation from runtime dependencies or collaborators.